ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Who the candidate would be reporting to.
 Provide some basic background on that manager, including their tenure at the company, maybe what they did before working at the company.

-A great sense of the company s core values/culture and way of doing work.
+A great sense of the company's core values/culture and way of doing work.

-The interviewer s goal should be to introduce the candidate to the company, its culture, the role, and the hiring process.
+The interviewer's goal should be to introduce the candidate to the company, its culture, the role, and the hiring process.
 They will also ask some high-level questions of the candidate to confirm their structural fit for the role.
 You want a candidate to walk away from this interview motivated to do well in the rest of the interview process and excited at the idea of working for your company.

 The exact questions asked in a phone screen are thus not super important.
 Here is an outline of some areas you may want to cover: